InvenTrust Properties (NYSE:IVT) Issues FY 2023 Earnings Guidance

-InvenTrust Properties (NYSE:IVT – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+InvenTrust Properties (NYSE:IVT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.59-$1.64 for the period.
 The company issued revenue guidance of -.

-Separately, TheStreet lowered shares of InvenTrust Properties from a c- rating to a d rating in a report on Tuesday, November 1st.
+Separately, TheStreet cut shares of InvenTrust Properties from a c- rating to a d rating in a research note on Tuesday, November 1st.

 InvenTrust Properties Increases Dividend